torrejonv/teranode/docs/networkConsensusRules.md

 If the value of the inputs is equal to the value of the outputs, the transaction has no fee, and is considered a “free” transaction.

-The UBSV Node system will support free transactions up to a cumulative maximum size: initially, 2GB, then 5GB per block.
+The Teranode Node system will support free transactions up to a cumulative maximum size: initially, 2GB, then 5GB per block.

 Free transactions must follow a standard transaction template that has been given the status of standard by the Technical Standards Committee.